 Mariah Brennan | Lerner Graduate Fellow

 Mariah received her Bachelors degrees in Political Science and Anthropology at the University of Connecticut in 2016.
 While studying political science, Mariah interned for Congresswoman DeLauro in Washington DC.
 As an intern she focused on health and military policies.
 Following her internship, Mariah pursued her Masters in Public Administration while maintaining a research fellowship with the Connecticut Democrats.
 Her experience in local and national politics combined with her background in policy research has inspired her to more closely examine veteran policies through a public health lens.
-Mariah will be beginning her PhD in Social Science this fall.
+After completing her coursework, Mariah spent her summer working at RAND as a Summer Associate.
+She is passionate about using research to promote public health and inform policy.

 Email Mariah: firstname.lastname@example.org